Digital Natives Expect More From Your Digital Marketing Than You Do

 8. Answer Questions

-Jay Baer, in his book Youtility makes a compelling case for why the best digital content is designed to help answer questions that your prospects already have.
+In his book Youtility, Jay Baer makes a compelling case for why the best digital content is designed to help answer questions that your prospects already have.
 Give them what they want through blog posts, gated content such as eBooks, and infographics.

 Today’s students are savvy.
 Today’s students are smart.
 Higher education has to stay ahead of the curve and offer prospective students what they expect and create content and a digital marketing experience that will excite them about your institution.

 To assist you with that effort, Caylor Solutions is offering a series of summer webinars to help your team sharpen skills and elevate your overall marketing efforts.
 Join our email list to receive the upcoming announcement with more details.
 With students completing the same work we regularly do as marketing professionals as part of their school assignments, it’s time we raise the bar on our communications and marketing.
 If you need help with any of your marketing efforts, feel free to reach out.
 We’re here with proven results.

 You’re in luck!
 We’ve curated 25 awesome ideas inspired by top higher ed institutions across the country and put them in one handy guide: 25 Ideas for Great Admissions Content.